edayot/ItemIO/README.md

 - On destroy : ``function #itemio:calls/cables/destroy``

 ### - Item Servo
 ItemIO provide a simple way to add servos that can insert/extract items from containers.
+They are interface between the cables and the containers.

-They had to be item_frames, to have the tag ``itemio.servo``, either the tag ``itemio.servo.insert`` or ``itemio.servo.extract`` and run this functions :
+They had to be item_frames, to have the tag ``itemio.servo``, either the tag ``itemio.servo.insert`` or ``itemio.servo.extract`` and run this function :
 - On place : ``function #itemio:calls/servos/init``